 QROPS in the USA.
-Transferring a UK Pension to a 401K
+Transferring a UK Pension to the USA

 The Malta scheme must be a US qualified scheme and you should ask for the deed recognition letter from HMRC that the QROPS trustees should hold.